MegaArman/sine24_site/products/MIDI_MAGPIE.md

 * USB MIDI cable
 * Instructions sheet

-**NOTE**: currently we only ship within the USA.
+**NOTE**: Currently we only ship within the USA (free shipping).
 We're working to ship internationally as soon as we can.

-Orders placed before July 27th, 2024 will ship the following week.
-We're excited to have you give us a try!

 Returns accepted up to 30 days.
-Simply ship it all back with the included invoice for a full refund to the original payment method.
+Simply send it all back with the included invoice for a full refund to the original payment method.